San Diego Zoo Safari Park Guide

 • Utilize the Guests with Disabilities services if anyone in the group has difficulties walking or any other restrictions.
 The park is quite hilly and many areas are accessible only by foot.

-If you happen to travel in October, take advantage of the Kids Go Free.
-This happens in yearly, allowing kids to visit top attractions at no cost
+If you happen to travel in October, take advantage of yearly Kids Go Free events, allowing kids to visit top attractions for free.

 Regardless of the time of year, the best time of day to visit is in the morning as the animals tend to be most active then, before the temperatures reach afternoon highs.